gbgabiola/notes/quotes.md

 > "When I let go of what I am, I become what I might be." - Lao Tzu

 > "There is never enough time to do everything, but there is always enough time to do the most important thing." - Brian Tracy

+> "Light tomorrow with today." - Elizabeth Barrett Browning

+> "Do one thing every day that scares you." - Eleanor Roosevelt

+> "What makes you different or weird, that's your strength." - Meryl Streep

 ## Success